 Nest searching and egg oiling (i.e., addling) will be conducted during daylight hours by slowly driving established open routes and by walking to monitoring points or known nest points (Maps 3 through 8) while scanning suitable raven nesting substrates with and without binoculars.
 To the extent possible, point count surveys should be integrated into the nest location and egg oiling process to optimize efficiency.
 Searches and addling will be conducted by one to two personnel (preference determined by personnel) in a vehicle with the individual(s) observing, navigating, preparing to addle, and driving.
+The track logging setting on your GPS device should be left on during all field activities.
+Track log data is used to identify the areas covered during annual surveys and provides a robust estimate of effort.

-Nests can also be located by watching raven behavior from a vantage point that enables the use of either a rangefinder or compass and map to estimate the location of possible nests throughout Joshua tree forests.
+Nests can also be located by watching raven behavior from a vantage point that enables the use of either a rangefinder or compass and map to estimate the location of possible nests throughout Joshua tree forests and boulder gardens.
 Reaching addling targets may require more intensive searching in hard-to-reach locations during some breeding seasons because of environmental conditions that depress raven reproductive output.

 Speeds on dirt roads will not exceed 20 miles per hour.
-On paved roads, a balance will be made between safety and raven nest search effectiveness but posted speed limits will not be exceeded.
+On paved roads, a balance will be made between safety and raven nest search effectiveness but posted speed limits should never be exceeded.

 Upon sighting a potential raven nest, the vehicle or pedestrian will stop.
 The crew member(s) will then take a closer look at the birds/nest in question with a high-power spotting scope.
 In cases of a raven nest or highly suspected raven nest, surveyors will then use a pole-mounted camera sprayer to determine whether eggs are present in the nest.
-If eggs are present, oil should be applied.
+If eggs are present, oil should be applied to addle the eggs.
 The basic nest data will be collected on the provided datasheets and according to the provided data dictionary-note that this project's data formats are specific to our analysis process and data not conforming to these supplied data dictionaries will not be accepted (e.g., see Attachment Six).